labujaber1/NWConfigScriptor/README.md

 added to files without the need for them to be opened in the editor.

- Version 1.2 will consider if there is a need to update devices straight away via a TFTP server or used as an add on to packet tracer.
+ Version 1.2 will consider if there is a need to update devices straight away via a TFTP server or act as an add on to packet tracer somehow.